GabrielOchieng/nix-prac/README.md

 #### Additional Resources

-#### Additional Resources

-For more information on customizing and using Tailwind CSS, you can refer to the official documentation: <a href="https://tailwindcss.com/docs/installation" target="_blank">Tailwind CSS Documentation</a>.
+For more information on customizing and using Tailwind CSS, you can refer to the official documentation: [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation).

 ### Project Structure